Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The container freight station (CFS) can be an important auxiliary operation within the terminal.
 It allows for the consolidation or deconsolidation of containerized loads, with direct interaction with the container yard.
-The ability to access empty containers and provide loaded containers are among the key benefits of having CFS within or adjacent to a port terminal.
+Accessing empty containers and providing loaded containers are among the key benefits of having CFS within or adjacent to a port terminal.
 They have become a common element of port logistics.

 5. Hinterland Connectivity

 Port terminals are connected to their hinterlands through inland transportation modes.
 The gate represents the terminal’s entry and exit point, handling up to 25 trucks at once for a large terminal facility.
 Truck drivers present proper documentation (bill of lading) for pick up or delivery.
 Most of the inspection is done remotely with cameras and intercom systems.
 An operator can remotely see the container identification number and verify if it corresponds to the bill of lading.
 Modern management systems no longer require paperwork since all the documentation is kept in an electronic format that is transmissible through secure connections.
 With appointment systems, the priority is to verify the identity of the truck driver, the truck, the container, and the chassis, which are all registered.